gvheertum/BigNerdRanch-iOSDevelopment/findings.md

 - Chapter 2 of the book covers the basics of Objective-C, so we'll skip that one 🤠
 - Chapter 3 is memory management and ARC (ref count), this is covered in the book for Objective-C and therefor skipped by me.
 However memory and references are covered in the other book about Swift.

+## Objective-C -> Swift
+Notes regarding reading Obective-C code and transforming/interpreting it to Swift.
+- Properties in Objective-C often (for example on the MKMapView) use an explicit set/get (e.g. setShowsUserLocation(true)), where Swift exposes them as "real" properties (showsUserLocation = true);

 ## Chapter 4: Delegation and core location & Chapter 5: MapView
 - Adding frameworks is done in Project settings -> Build Phases -> Link binary with libraries -> + (to add a reference, in this case to CoreLocation).
 - In the book they describe a solution to override the init to set some elements